Neural Networks for cosmological model selection and feature importance using Cosmic Microwave Background data: Methodology

 All cosmological observations so far align with the assumption of adiabatic, Gaussian, and nearly scale-invariant initial conditions.
 These results strongly support a specific inflationary scenario known as slow-roll inflation.
 This pattern is broadly accepted as matching the predictions of the simplest inflationary single-field canonical model \cite{lodha2023searching, kamerkar2023machine}.
 However, since our observations only capture perturbations, deducing the background that produced them reveals that various underlying theories can lead to the same set of cosmological observables.
 If there are any features in the primordial power spectrum (deviations from the nearly scale-invariant power spectrum), they would provide a distinctive and revealing insight into the fundamental theory behind the mechanism that created these initial fluctuations \cite{features_review}.
 Primordial features, $\Delta P_{\mathcal{R}}/P_{\mathcal{R}, 0}$, are parametrised as small deviations from the power-law primordial power spectrum introduced in \autoref{eq:PPs} as:

-where $P_{\mathcal{R}, 0}$ is given by \autoref{eq:PPs}.
-There are several theories that predict different \texttt{SHAP}es for features (localised, linear or logarithmic spaced ones).
-In this paper we study a toy-model feature template with oscillations linearly spaced in Fourier space with a constant amplitude, superimposed on the power-law (see \autoref{fig:Feature}):
+where $P_{\mathcal{R}, 0}$ is given by \autoref{eq:PPs_feature}.
+There are several theories that predict different shapes for features (localised, linear or logarithmic spaced ones).
+In this paper, we study a toy-model feature template with oscillations linearly spaced in Fourier space with a constant amplitude, superimposed on the power-law (see \autoref{fig:Feature}):

 where $A_{\operatorname{lin}}$ is the amplitude of the feature, $\phi$ is some arbitrary phase and $\omega_{\operatorname{lin}}$ is the frequency of oscillations.
 The fiducial values of the parameters that define the linear oscillations $\Theta_{\text {lin }}$ are given by \cite{ballardini2024euclid},